CodenameLungo/codenamelungo-website/README.md

 # The Codename Lungo Website #

-This is de Repo for the Codename Lungo website here you can see all updates and improvements to the website
+This is the Repo for the Codename Lungo website here you can see all updates and improvements to the website

 ### What is this repository for? ###

 * Quick summary
 * Version Control
+* Bug Fixing and Issue tracking

 ### What techniques are used? ###